Date/Time

 About Trip Duration

 Volunteer crew members are free to participate for as long as they like.
-For example, you can join the crew as day-trip participant, or make this a multi-day adventure.
+You may register to join us for the entire weekend or a single day.
+Either way, you’ll help will make a big difference out there!

 Meals are available for multi-day participants who register early enough for us to include them in meal plans.
 (See Meals deadline in Project Details, above.)